davep/macinfo.el/README.md

 `macinfo.el` provides functions and commands for getting information out of the serial number of an Apple Mac.

-The code is currnetly incomplete and a work in progress.
+The code is currently incomplete and a work in progress.

 Sources of information used to write this code include: